ilias404/HTB-Sherlocks/UFO-1/README.md

 # Task 4: The APT conducted a major campaign in 2022.
 The server application was abused to maintain persistence.
 What is the Mitre Att&ck ID for the persistence technique was used by the group to allow them remote access?

+Navigating to the [2022 Ukraine Electric Power Attack](https://attack.mitre.org/campaigns/C0034/) section on the Sandworm MITRE ATT&CK page, we can examine the **MITRE ATT&CK Navigator layer** associated with the campaign.

 <img width="366" height="782" alt="image" src="https://github.com/user-attachments/assets/8567f3fe-afe3-461f-86f6-0e9428dbfc97" />

+Ans: `T1505.003`